brunod-e/brunod-e/README.md

 - :e-mail: You can reach me [here](https://www.linkedin.com/in/brunodelias/);

-- 📈 I’m coding in JavaScript, Python, HTML and CSS;
+- 📈 I’m coding in JavaScript, HTML and CSS;

 <!-- - 📝 [My Resume](); -->